aaren/notedown/README.md

 - `--match=all`: convert all code blocks (the default)
 - `--match=fenced`: only convert fenced code blocks
-- `--match=language`: only convert fenced code blocks with 'language' as the syntax specifier.
+- `--match=language`: only convert fenced code blocks with 'language' as the syntax specifier (or any member of the block attributes)
 - `--match=strict`: only convert code blocks with Pandoc style attributes containing 'python' and 'input' as classes. i.e. code blocks must look like